-What happens after DPW and FEMA agree on road repair costs?
+What happens after the departments and FEMA agree on repair costs?

-There are two options: Repair damaged roads or determine alternative projects.
+There are two options: Repair damaged infrastructure or facilities or determine alternative projects.

-After FEMA and DPW agree on the total fixed estimate for the road repairs, FEMA’s Environmental and Historic Preservation (EHP) team will review the proposed road repairs to ensure compliance with all federal environmental and historic preservation requirements.
+After FEMA and Public Works agree on the total fixed estimate for the road repairs, FEMA’s Environmental and Historic Preservation (EHP) team will review the proposed road repairs to ensure compliance with all federal environmental and historic preservation requirements.